Skip to content

 message = response.choices[0].message

-# Check whether reasoning content is present
+# Check whether reasoning content exists

 if hasattr(message, 'reasoning') and message.reasoning: